haakonaareskjold/FreeChampionRotations/README.md

 * Includes a countdown timer for both servers
 * Has a toggle for dark/light mode which uses cookies
 * Uses cookies to remember which location you have chosen
+* images has link to their op.gg guides